 - Education and knowledge.
 Personify divine knowledge.
 (Saraswati)

 - Infinite adaptability and infinite organising power.
 (Shakti)

 - Nourishing, nurturing, protecting.

-October 1 is the first day of a vedic festival called “Navratri.”
+During this time is a vedic festival called "Navratri."

 "Nav(a)" = Nine.